Debt to Income Ratio

 - Gross monthly income of $2,700 x .29 = $783 can be applied to housing

 - Gross monthly income of $2,700 x .41 = $1,107 can be applied to recurring debt plus housing expenses

-If you want to run your own numbers, use this Mortgage Loan Qualifying Calculator.
+If you want to calculate pre-qualification numbers on your own income and expenses, we offer a Mortgage Loan Pre-Qualification Calculator.

-Don't forget these ratios are only guidelines.
-We will be thrilled to pre-qualify you to help you determine how much you can afford.
+Don't forget these ratios are just guidelines.
+We will be happy to help you pre-qualify to determine how much you can afford.

 Refresh Funding can answer questions about these ratios and many others.
 Call us at 305-800-3863.